THIOS: ONE SOURCE OF TRUTH, SIX SURFACES

 SurfaceRoleToday

 DESIGN.mdCanonical rules.
-Section 9 is an explicit "Agent Prompt Guide."484 lines · ~65 named tokens · 6 sphere brands
+Section 9 is an explicit "Agent Prompt Guide."~65 named rule tokens (semantic layer) · 6 sphere brands

 tokens.jsonThe bridge.
 W3C Design Tokens format, three-layer (primitive → semantic → surface).212 tokens · designed for Tokens Studio import to Figma

-design-system.htmlLive, self-contained demo of every component.109 KB · all components with working examples
+design-system.htmlLive, self-contained demo of every component.all components with working examples

 FigmaVisual design surface.
 Plus UI re-themed to Thios; Variables mirror tokens.json.Brand / status / type + 6 sphere tokens audited in sync, June 2026